bmjames/json4s-zipper/README.md

 ### Lenses

+Lenses enable bidirectional programming; i.e. the ability to query and update a *view* of a data structure, with modifications propagating back as changes to the original structure.

 This library implements Scalaz partial lenses for `JValue` structures.
 The get and putback operations are implemented using the cursor API, but lenses provide a more composable API, with a whole host of lens-related operations for free.

 The partiality of the lenses is a result of the potential absence of expected elements in the `JValue` structure.
+Get operations return an `Option`, and set/modify operations which fail will return the original structure unmodified.

     import scalaz.syntax.compose._, com.gu.json.Lenses._

     // A partial lens focusing on the string value of the 2nd element of field "soups" val pLens = field("soups") >>> elem(1) >>> strVal

+    // The lens can be used simply to view the value at that location pLens get json
+    // Some("gumbo")

-    val updatedJson = pLens mod ("shellfish " + _, json)
+    // The lens can also be used to transform the value val updatedJson = pLens mod ("shellfish " + _, json)

     println(pretty(render(updatedJson)))